Melisandeimago/Melisandeimago/README.md

 ### About me:

 - 👯‍♀️ HR professional with 4 years of experience eager to crunch the numbers through a transition into data analytics.
-- ✨ Passionate about harnessing the power of data to drive smarter organisational decisions.
+- ✨ Passionate about harnessing the power of data to drive smarter organizational decisions.
 - 🧠 Strong strategic mindset combined with analytical abilities to extract actionable insights.
-- 💬 Want to utilize strong communication and relationship skills while unveiling the stories behind human data.
+- 💬 Team player: strong communication and relationship skills, deeply care about people around me
 - 🕵🏻‍♀️ Seeking data analyst roles, especially in the HR/people analytics space.
 ### Tools I use:
 - SQL, Google Looker, IBM SPSS Statistics 26, Jupyter Notebook, Google Sheets, MS Excel